emilps/fjelltg/src/pages/product/2020-03-20-meal-cooler.md

   water and air, and for such applications we have developed a special indirectly cooled air hygienic air cooler system.
 infobox1: >-
-  The cooler is designed as along drum equipped with an agitator mounted in roller bearings on the end plates.
+  The cooler is designed as a long drum equipped with an agitator mounted in roller bearings on the end plates.